 Well, I won’t lie — it stung when I first read it.
 But then I remembered two excellent posts I came across this week that I highly recommend:

-- Quit giving the haters PhDs by Jon Acuff
+- Quit giving the haters PhDs (update: post no longer exists) by Jon Acuff

 - Priceless Lessons Learned from Scathing 1-Star Reviews on Amazon at Copyblogger

 Both posts acknowledge that it’s not fun to get negative feedback, but once the initial sting subsides, there can be much to gain.

 Don’t let negative feedback cause you to draw false conclusions